-The minimum volume of water required to carve the outflow channels would produce a global ocean as much as 400 m deep.
+The minimum volume of water required to carve the outflow channels would produce a global ocean as much as 400 m deep, if it was all collected together.

 Outflow in Chryse Planitia, about 20 km across.
 The crater at the top pre-dates the flow, while the bottom craters post-date it.